Water Quality Engineering firm Panton McLeod has continued its ambitious expansion plans for 2010 by unveiling a new interactive website.

 In the past decade, the firm has grown from its headquarters in Newtown St Boswells adding further offices in Nottingham and in the United States.
 The U.S. base in Denver, Colorado, is the hub for its North American division Panton McLeod Americas – which is currently revolutionising the way drinking water storage and treatment structures are cleaned and disinfected across the USA.

-This press release was distributed as part of a PR Scotland campaign by the public relations agency The Holyrood Partnership.
+This press release was distributed as part of a PR Scotland campaign by the public relations agency The Holyrood PR.